mu-semtech/ember-data-table/README.md

   - `selectionIsEmpty` :: Whether items are currently selected or not.

 - `selection-menu` :: This menu is rendered only when items have been selected.
-It is the main wrapper which contains `:selection-menu-actions` (which you'd likely want to override instead) as well as some visual information on the selected items.
+It's the main wrapper which contains `:selection-menu-actions` (which you'd likely want to override instead) as well as some visual information on the selected items.
 It receives a hash with four elements: